afurkank/vecquery_tune/README.md

 ```

 Note: The parameter 'max_len' is 256 by default.
 However, if the max len exceeds the size
-of the last hidden dimension of your chosen BERT model, it will give an error.
+of the last hidden state of your chosen BERT model, it will give an error.
 I recommend
 specifying a max_len of 768 at most if you want specify a value.

 # What's Next